-9 types of CPG data to consider for Revenue Growth Management
+9 types of Consumer Product data to consider for predictive analytics

 It’s no surprise that the benefits resulting from digital transformation programs have been demonstrated by many companies in the last few years.
 Companies that are more “digitally-enabled” have systematically performed above average when compared to their competitors.
 They’ve been able to take advantage of new optimization capabilities to drive positive results.
 Digital transformation and optimization are the key components of RGM and analytics are the key result.